IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 The `Column` stereotype allows you to override the SQL column details from your model, if required.

 The `Column` stereotype can be manually applied to an attribute, allowing you to specify the SQL column name and / or SQL column type.
-This stereotype is visualized by the orange and blue column icon.
+This stereotype is visualized by the stereotype's icon.

 ![Column visual](./docs/images/column-stereotype.png)

 ### Row Version - Attribute stereotype

-The `Row Version` stereotype when applied to a byte[] Attribute, denotes that the property should map to a database type that provides automatic row-versioning, such as the SQL Server `rowversion`` type.
+The `Row Version` stereotype when applied to a byte[] `Attribute`, denotes that it should map to a database type that provides automatic row-versioning, such as the SQL Server `rowversion` type.

 The `Row Version` stereotype can be manually applied.
 This stereotype is visualized by the time stamp icon.